simon-anders/htseq/trunk/doc/overview.rst

   demonstrates typical analysis steps with explicit examples.
 Read this first, and then see the Reference for details.

+* :ref:`tss`

+  This chapter explains typical usage patterns for HTSeq by explaining in detail three different solutions to the same programming task.

 * Reference documentation

   The various classes of `HTSeq` are described here.